Justin Bieber: 2020–2022: Changes and Justice

 On Easter 2021, Bieber surprise-released Freedom, a gospel-inspired EP consisting of six songs.
-On April 11, 2021, Justice led the Billboard 200 by less than 1,000 units, and became Bieber's first full-length album to spend more than one week at the top of the chart in over a decade.
-On May 10, 2021, Bieber was co-featured on DJ Khaleds "Let It Go", with 21 Savage.
-He also starred in the accompanying music video.
-He was also featured on the song "What You See" from Migos' fourth studio album Culture III.
+On May 10, 2021, Bieber was featured on the single "Let It Go" by DJ Khaled and starred in the accompanying music video.
 On July 9, 2021, Bieber released a collaboration with the Kid Laroi titled "Stay".
-The song debuted at number three on the Billboard Hot 100.
-It later peaked at number one in its fourth week on the chart, becoming his eighth number-one single in the US.
-"Stay" also became his 100th career entry on the chart, making him the youngest solo artist to chart 100 songs on the Billboard Hot 100.
-It also became the first song by a male foreign act to achieve a Perfect All-Kill in South Korea.
+The song reached number one on the Billboard Hot 100 in its fourth week, becoming his eighth number-one single in the US.
+"Stay" also became his 100th career entry on the chart, making him the then-youngest solo artist to chart 100 songs on the Billboard Hot 100.
 "Stay" was the most-streamed song globally on Apple Music in 2022.
-Bieber was the headlining act for the "Freedom Experience" show at the SoFi Stadium as part of 1DayLA's COVID-19 service event, held on July 24, 2021.

-On August 13, 2021, Bieber released a remix to Nigerian singer Wizkid's song "Essence", his career-first song in afrobeats.
-It elevated the song's position to number nine on the Billboard Hot 100.
+On July 24, 2021, Bieber headlined the "Freedom Experience" show at the SoFi Stadium.
+On August 13, 2021, Bieber released a remix to Nigerian singer Wizkid's song "Essence", which peaked at number nine on the Billboard Hot 100.
 A week later, he released a collaboration with Skrillex and Don Toliver titled "Don't Go".
-On September 4, 2021, Bieber headlined the 2021 Made in America Festival held at the Benjamin Franklin Parkway in Philadelphia.
-On October 8, 2021, Bieber released a new documentary film titled Justin Bieber: Our World to give viewers an inside-view in preparation for his 2020 "New Year's Eve Live" powered by T-Mobile, his first concert performance in three years.
-On October 29, 2021, he released "Rockin' Around the Christmas Tree", a cover of Brenda Lee's holiday classic, on streaming platforms worldwide.
-On November 15, 2021, Bieber announced the international legs of his upcoming fourth concert tour, the Justice World Tour, scheduled to begin in San Diego, California on February 18, 2022.
-On November 19, 2021, Bryson Tiller released the single "Lonely Christmas" with Bieber co-featured alongside his long-time collaborator Poo Bear.
-On December 3, 2021, Bieber released a collaboration with American rapper Juice Wrld titled "Wandered to LA" as the second single from the rapper's second posthumous album Fighting Demons.
-Bieber was the headlining performer at the 2021 Saudi Arabian Grand Prix held on December 5, 2021, in Jeddah, Saudi Arabia.
-On December 11, 2021, he headlined the 2021 Jingle Bell Ball held by Capital FM at The O2, London.
-The same month, Justice received 8 nominations at the 64th Annual Grammy Awards.
+On September 4, 2021, Bieber headlined the 2021 Made in America Festival at the Benjamin Franklin Parkway.
+On October 8, 2021, Bieber released the documentary film Justin Bieber: Our World, showcasing his preparation for his 2020 "New Year's Eve Live".
+On October 29, 2021, he released "Rockin' Around the Christmas Tree", a cover of Brenda Lee's holiday classic.
+On November 15, 2021, Bieber announced the international dates of his upcoming fourth concert tour, the Justice World Tour.
+On December 5, 2021, Bieber was the headlining performer at the 2021 Saudi Arabian Grand Prix.